efyang/pbook-gui/README.md

 	* max 4 parallel downloads/maximum os threads -> whichever is smaller
 	* threadpool is Hashmap<thread, bool> (bool is whether working or not)
 	* Check for open threads on each gui update loop

-* Have gtktheme file that specifies a gtk theme, on start read and then combine with gtk.css and then parse -- use main git branch for feature
 -->